OliverIgnetik/uberEatsClone/README.md

 - Users can login with an authorization system to purchase a food item customized to their choice.
 - Robust error handling and form control.

+### Bonus Hooks implementation

+This repository includes a react hooks implementation (`.//react_hooks_implementation`) for pedagogical purposes.
+This implementation is included to show a functional aproach vs the class based approach that has been deployed on `gh-pages`.

 ## Future Work

 - Improve visual design of the website